 Day 10: Fish Identification

 After learning how to identify corals, we learned how to identify fish families and their roles in the marine food web.

-From butterflyfish to sharks, we learned about their identifying features to differentiate one fish family to another.
-We also learned the different handsigns for the fish families.
+From butterflyfish to sharks, we learned about their identifying features to differentiate one fish family from another.
+We also learned the different hand signs for the fish families.

-For our dives we went to Basak and Malatapay to do another point and identify exercise.
-Our instructors basically pointed at the fish underwater and we had to identify them using handsigns.
+For our dives, we went to Basak and Malatapay to have another point and identify exercises.
+Our instructors basically pointed at the fish underwater and we had to identify them using hand signs.